Key point: The new aircraft will be designed to have global reach, in part by incorporating a large arsenal of long-range weapons.

 If its arsenal is anything like the B-2, it will like have an ability to drop a range of nuclear weapons, GPS-guided Joint Direct Attack Munitions and possibly even the new Air Force nuclear-armed cruise missile now in development called the LRSO - Long Range Stand Off weapon.
 It is also conceivable, according to Air Force developers, that the new bomber will one day be armed with yet-to-be seen weapons technology.

-Kris Osborn of Warrior Maven previously served at the Pentagon as a Highly Qualified Expert with the Office of the Assistant Secretary of the Army - Acquisition, Logistics& Technology.
-Osborn has also worked as an anchor and an-air military specialist at national TV networks.
-He has a Masters Degree in Comparative Literature from Columbia University.
-This first appeared last year.
+Kris Osborn previously served at the Pentagon as a Highly Qualified Expert with the Office of the Assistant Secretary of the Army - Acquisition, Logistics & Technology.
+Osborn has also been an anchor and on-air military analyst for national TV networks.
+This first appeared in 2018.